 – General Introduction –

 Olivia Boeree, better known as Liv Boeree, is a British professional poker player.
 She was born on July 18th, 1984 in Kent, United Kingdom.
-She comes from a scientific background, and science is a subject that she still talks about occasionally.
+She comes from a scientific background, and science is a subject that she still talks about habitually.
 Boeree got her start in poker on a Channel 5 reality show called Ultimatepoker.com Showdown where complete amateurs were coached by seasoned poker pros.
-Boeree became a very successful live tournament player, and one of the best female players in the world.
+Boeree became a very successful live tournament player, and has been one of the best female players in the world.
+However, she’s retired from poker now.
 She’s also a prolific public speaker, giving speeches on such big platforms as the Oxford Union debate society and TED Talks.

 – Key Career Dates –